IDayanandJagtap/blogin-frontend/README.md

 -   **User Registration**: Users can create accounts and log in securely.
 -   **Blog Submission**: Registered users can submit their blogs with a title, content, and optional images.
 -   **Blog Viewing**: Anyone can view the blogs shared on the platform.
+-   **CRUD operations** : For both posts and users
+-   **Authentication** : User authentication using JWT tokens
+-   **Caching** : The backend is on shared server so it takes time to respond to requests after some interval of downtime.
+To solve this problem local caching is applied.

 ## Usage